 College shopping is beyond confusing.
 There is the list the college sends, there is another list that the store hands out and that list is different from what your student is telling you she needs.
 You know your kid has never used an alarm clock (it is 2021 and he doesn’t even remember a time when he didn’t have a phone by his bed) and that an air-conditioned dorm does not need a fan, so who to believe?

 At the risk of causing any more confusion, here are our suggestions to keep you sane while college shopping with your kid.

 There are over 190,000 high school and college parents in our closed group and most have been through this transition and are happy to offer insights.

 If you can afford it, buy quality.
-Some of these items, if they are poor quality, will not make it through the four years.
+Some of these items, if they are of poor quality, will not make it through the four years.
 Many quality items we bought were handed down among siblings.